-General objectives Monitoring Indicators Estimates Deliver on the European Chief Prosecutor, the College, the European Prosecutors, the Number of active investigations by end of reporting period 1) [3200 - 4500] at the end 2027 Permanent Chambers and the European Delegated Prosecutors' crime investigations Number of terminated cases within the year.
-2) [700-1600] for year 2027 and prosecution mandate.
+General objectives Monitoring Indicators Estimates A. Deliver on the European Chief Prosecutor, the College, the European Prosecutors, the Number of active investigations by end of reporting period 1) [3200 - 4500] at the end 2027 Permanent Chambers and the European Delegated Prosecutors' crime Number of terminated cases within the year.
+2) [700-1600] for year 2027 investigations and prosecution mandate.
 Average duration of investigations (measured yearly at termination time).
 3) p.m.
 Value of granted freezing orders following an EPPO act within the year.
-4) € [400-900] m for year 2027 5) Number of EDPs deployed by end of reporting period 5) 210 by end 2025 220 by end 2026 230 by end 2027 6) Number of Case Support Officers 6) 70 by the end of 2027 Deploy and make available information, analysis and case EPPO Digital Forensics Lab deployed 1) Active from 2025 management tools, to bolster up investigations and prosecutions EPPO Operational analysis Lab deployed 2) Active by end of 2027 effectiveness and efficiency.
-Open Source Intelligence (OSINT) deployed 3) Active by end of 2027 No. of major CMS releases put in production yearly by end of reporting period 4) 6 Case Management System releases yearly in average over 2025-2027 period 5) Number of Lawyer Linguists deployed by year end.
-5) 30 by end of 2027 Build up, and integrate in, a network of organisations and individuals, mutualising their capacity to deliver on common Number of working arrangements concluded with EPPO strategic partners organisations 1) 40 by end of 2027 standards in fighting crimes against the EU financial interests.
-Number of coordination meetings with EPPO strategic partners organisations.
-2) 5 per year 3) Number of national law enforcement staff trained by the "EPPO Academy" during the year.
-3) 250 by end of 2027
+4) € [400-900] m for year 2027 5) Number of EDPs deployed by end of reporting period 5) 173 by end 2025 220 by end 2026 230 by end 2027 6) Number of Case Support Officers 6) 70 by the end of 2027 Deploy and make available information, analysis and case management tools, to bolster up investigations and EPPO Digital Forensics Lab deployed EPPO Operational analysis Lab deployed 1) Active from 2025 2) Active by end of 2027 prosecutions effectiveness and efficiency.
+3) Open-Source Intelligence (OSINT) deployed 3) Active by end of 2027 No. of major CMS releases put in production yearly by end of reporting period 4) 6 Case Management System releases yearly in average over 2025-2027 period 5) Number of Lawyer Linguists deployed by year end.
+5) 30 by end of 2027 Build up, and integrate in, a network of organisations and individuals, mutualising their capacity to deliver on common standards in fighting crimes against the EU financial interests.
+1) Number of institutional interactions with EPPO partners from non-participating Member States, non-European Union Countries, or international organisations or network, including signature of working arrangements.
+1) 40 by end of 2027 2) Number of national law enforcement staff trained by the "EPPO Academy" during the year.
+2) 250 by end of 2027

-Protect EPPO personnel, physical and digital assets from security threats.
-EPPO security strategy implemented as planned.
-1) Yes by end of 2025 tilleats.
-Decentralised offices security standards deployed.
-2) Yes by end of 2025 Central office and decentralised offices physical security measures regularly assessed.
-3) Yes by end of 2026 Administer the EPPO to deliver on EU public administration standards.
+Protect EPPO asset from physical security threats.
+EPPO security strategy implemented.
+1) By end of 2027 Safeguard EPPO CIS assets Central office and decentralised offices physical security measures assessed.
+2) By end of 2026 against information security threats 3) Comply with Regulation (EU) 2023/2841 (Cybersecurity Regulation) 3) By end of 2027 Preserve EPPO assets from Intelligence threats and Percentage of Security Controls implemented on EPPO Critical Systems 4) 95% by end of 2026 unauthorised disclosure 5) Staff attending counter- intelligence awareness sessions.
+5) At least 90% by end of 2026 Administer the EPPO to deliver on EU public administration standards.
 Percentage of Internal Control Framework (ICF) criteria fulfilled.
 1) 90 % by end of 2027 Implementation rate of accepted Audits Recommendations 2) 90 % of accepted audit recommendations closed by established due dates.
-Average over-the-year occupancy of year N-1 posts 3) At least 90% 4) Budget Commitment and Payments Rates 4) Above 95% of initially available commitment and payment appropriations consumed by end of year annually.
+Average over-the-year occupancy of year N-1 posts (Statutory Staff and SNEs) 3) At least 95% 4) Average over-the-year occupancy of year N-1 posts (EDPs) 4) At least 95% 5) Budget Commitment and Payments Rates 5) Above 95% of initially available commitment and payment appropriations consumed by end of year annually.

-Evolution in the indicators is delivered by implementation of the established operational and administrative processes, as well as execution of a series of developmental actions planned as part of the five capacity building and developmental activities.
+Evolution in the indicators is delivered by implementation of the established operational and administrative processes, as well as execution of a series of developmental actions planned as part of the five capacity-building and developmental activities.